 Should I Feel Nervous That The Data World Is Changing At A Faster And Faster Pace And I Can’t Keep Up?

-I see variations on this question a lot and it inevitably brings me back nearly two decades to when I was really getting into web and software development (the precursor to my data analyst career).
+I see variations on this question a lot and it inevitably takes me back over two decades to when I was getting into web and software development (the precursor to my data analyst career).

 Adventures In Accounting

-I studied Accounting at university but lost any interest for that midway through second year and by the time I graduated I had barely managed to keep my scores high enough to scrape into a 2:1.
+I studied Accounting at university but lost any interest for that midway through second year.
+By the time I graduated I had barely managed to keep my scores high enough to scrape into a 2:1 classification.

-At age 17 I’d thought Accounting was a sound choice as I was good at Maths and Economics and there was a professional qualification path afterwards that could lead on to other areas in business and finance.
+At age 17 I’d thought Accounting was a sound choice.
+I was good at Maths and Economics, and there was a professional qualification path afterwards that could lead to other areas in business and finance.

 Panic attacks and avoiding tutorial classes for fear of being put on the spot and not knowing an answer were increasingly common occurrences to the point where I barely went to class at all in third year.
 I was getting increasingly close to the big bad world and real life and my introverted nature and anxiety was not making it easy for me to take full advantage of what university should have been about.